Celliwig: Literary references

 It is mentioned in the Welsh tale Culhwch and Olwen whose manuscript dates from the 11th century, though the story is much older.
 The story describes the court as being at Celliwig in Cernyw (the Welsh name for Cornwall), otherwise known as the kingdom of Dumnonia including modern Devon.
 The hall is guarded by Glewlwyd Gafaelfawr, Arthur's porter, and Culhwch has difficulty gaining entrance due to the special laws that restrict entry once a feast has begun.
 Though there is no description of the place the implications of the story are of great wealth and splendour.
 It describes Arthur's warriors at the court in depth and says that: "From here, one of his Warband, Drem, could see a gnat as far away as Scotland; while another, Medyr, could shoot an arrow through the legs of a wren in Ireland!"

 Some of the Trioedd Ynys Prydein (or Welsh Triads) mention Arthur and "Three Tribal Thrones of the Island of Britain" and locate one of his courts at Celliwig: "Arthur as Chief Prince in Celliwig in Cernyw, and Bishop Bytwini as Chief Bishop, and Caradog Freichfras as Chief Elder."

 Caradoc was his chief elder at this court and that Bishop Bytwini or Bedwin was chief bishop.
 This is one of the early triads found in Peniarth MS 54 reflecting information recorded before Geoffrey of Monmouth.
 The same triad goes on to say Arthur's other courts were at Mynyw and Pen Rhionydd.
 The triads also state that at Celliwig Mordred struck Gwenhwyfar a blow.
 This may have led to the Battle of Camlann.
 The early Welsh poem Pa gŵr yw'r porthor? may also mention the court.

-Celliwig was also known to the Cornish as well, as it appears as Kyllywyc in the Cornish-language play Beunans Ke, written perhaps around 1500.
+Celliwig was also known to the Cornish, as it appears as Kyllywyc in the Cornish-language play Beunans Ke, written perhaps around 1500.
 In the Iolo Manuscripts (1843), a corpus of pseudo-medieval Welsh texts by the renowned literary forger and inventor of tradition Iolo Morganwg (1747–1826), Celliwig is referred as the former site of the "throne of Cornwall" but the text adds that it is now at Caervynyddawg (Caerfynyddog), a site which is otherwise unattested.